go-gl/mathgl/README.md

 This attempt is basically the polar opposite of the last attempt, forget speed in an attempt to generalize code.
 This is still very early on in the project's lifecycle, I figure eventually we'll decide on a healthy mix of the two.

+In the current iteration, there's a package with a lot less switches and type-checking that makes use of an interface and wrapper.
+It makes the math look a LITTLE ugly, but it switched a ton of code duplication and switch statements with just a little code duplication to wrap basic math functions like "add" (in util.go).

 # TODO:

 Make unit tests, verify row major order stuff is correct on the matrices (especially multiplication).
 RMO makes my brain overflow for some reason.